ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/DOCKER_DEPLOYMENT.md

 ## License

-This deployment configuration is part of the CosinorLab project and follows the same license terms.
+This deployment configuration is part of the CosinorAge.LAB project and follows the same license terms.